osrf/gzweb/gz3d/utils/README.md

         grunt build

-You should see the message `Done, without errors` if the grunt tasks ran sucessfully.
-This produces `gz3d.js` and `gz3d.min.js` in the `gzweb/gz3d/build` folder.

 1. Copy files to `gzweb/http` where they will be served by the http server.
 This can just be done by going to the `gzweb/build` directory and run:

          cmake ..